M

 Arunima, from India, is an English teacher who has been fascinated by the country.
 “Costa Rica is a very culturally rich and diverse country.
 It is breathtakingly peaceful and beautiful.
 The culture is also very accepting of foreigners,” she said.

-In fact, a “digital nomad law” has recently been passed in Costa Rica, which permits foreign workers to stay for up to a year without having to pay income tax.
-Now, you’ll just have to choose where to stay: While oceanside areas like Santa Teresa, Jaco, and Tamarindo are at the top of digital nomads’ lists, you can also teach English online in the big city of Jaco and learn more about the real Costa Rican way of living.
+Costa Rica has recently created a digital nomad visa that permits foreign workers to stay for up to a year without having to pay income tax.
+You’ll just have to choose where to stay now: oceanside areas like Santa Teresa, Jaco, and Tamarindo are at the top of digital nomads’ lists, but you can also teach English online in the big city of Jaco and learn more about the real Costa Rican way of living.

 • Digital Nomad Tip: If you’re planning to stay in Costa Rica for a few weeks, opt to stay in a hostel, couch surf, or rent an apartment.
 On the other hand, Airbnbs and local listings may be more convenient for you if you intend to stay for more than a month.